heycameron/better-Invision-sharing/README.md

 1. Download the zip [Here](https://github.com/heycameron/better-Invision-sharing/blob/master/Better-Invision-Sharing.zip).
 2. Unzip the file
 3. In Chrome, go to ___chrome://extensions___ in a new tab
-	1. If you don't already, flip the 'Developer mode' switch at the top right of this page:
+	1. If you don't already, flip the 'Developer mode' switch at the top right of this page.
 4. Drag the unzipped file you extracted into the extensions page:
 ![picture alt](https://i.imgur.com/rjkZYSM.gif "Drag Folder into Extensions")
 5. That's it!
 The extension works on page load of any invision share link, no need to activate every time.